qianglise/pykurs/content/data-formats.rst

 The advantage of NetCDF4 compared to HDF5 is that one can easily add other metadata e.g. spatial dimensions (``x``, ``y``, ``z``) or timestamps (``t``) that tell where the grid-points are situated.
 As the format is standardized, many programs can use this metadata for visualization and further analysis.

+Data has to be stored somewhere before you can analyse it:

+1.harddisk
+2.internet
+3.cloud-based storage

+The most popular file formats in climate modelling community are: